-Actors share a pool of threads, which are dynamically assigned to actors when the actors need to react to messages sent to them.
-The threads are returned back to the pool once a message has been processed and the actor is idle waiting for some more messages to arrive.
-Actors become detached from the underlying threads and so a relatively small thread pool can serve potentially unlimited number of actors.
-Virtually unlimited scalability in number of actors is the main advantage of event-based actors, which are detached from the underlying physical threads.
+Actors share a pool of threads, which are dynamically assigned to actors when the actors need t sent to them.
+The threads are returned back to the pool once a message has been processed an waiting for some more messages to arrive.
+Actors become detached from the underlying threads small thread pool can serve potentially unlimited number of actors.
+Virtually unlimited scalability i the main advantage of event-based actors, which are detached from the underlying physical thre

 Here are some examples of how to use actors.
-This is how you create an actor that prints out all messages that it receives.
+This is how you create an actor that prints out all receives.

-''' import static groovyx.gpars.actor.Actors.
+''' import static groovyx.gpars.actor.Actors.actor

 def console = actor {

 loop {

 react {

 println it

 }

 }

-}

 '''

-Notice the loop() method call, which ensures that the actor doesn't stop after having processed the first message.
+Notice the loop() method call, which ensures that the actor doesn't stop after having processed the

 As an alternative you can extend the DefaultActor class and override the act() method.
-Once you instantiate the actor, you need to start it so that it attaches itself to the thread pool and can start accepting messages.
-The actor() factory method will take care of starting the actor.
+Once you you need to start it so that it attaches itself to the thread pool and can start accepting messages. method will take care of starting the actor.